KrisnaG/Secure-Client-Server-Java/README.md

 ### ***Server Usage***

-Once the server is started, the server only accepts the following commands:
+Once the server is started, it will await for clients to connect.
+Once a client connects through the secure channel they will exchange keys, one for symmetric encryption and the other for HMAC.

+The server only accepts the following commands:

 - CONNECT
   - Following the CONNECT command is the client ID / username.